logologo

 Who Uses It?

 The term cuts across religious, linguistic, and national differences.
-A Muslim Pakistani and a Hindu Indian might both describe themselves as Desi when abroad, emphasising their shared cultural roots over their differences.
+A Muslim Pakistani and a Hindu Indian might both describe themselves as Desi when abroad, emphasising shared cultural roots over their differences.

 The Desi Community in the UK